 - use IT skills in information retrieval, document preparation and discussion

 - conduct applied research in a specific context using practical skills of enquiry

 - apply organisational, project management and academic planning skills

-The fact that our masters degree in education offers four pathways enables you tailor your studies to your unique experiences and career goals.
+The fact that our masters degree in education offers three pathways enables you tailor your studies to your unique experiences and career goals.
 These options are designed to provide students with the skills required to follow a choice of careers, including education counsellor, instructional coordinator and school principal.